2026 – 33rd Legislative Priorities

 RELATING TO CORRECTIONS.

-HB2494
+HB2494 HD1

-Judiciary; Arrests; Warrantless; Citations
+Judiciary; Arrests; Warrantless; Citations; Reports

 RELATING TO CRIMINAL JUSTICE REFORM.

 Establishes factors under which officers may arrest and detain persons without a warrant for petty misdemeanors and violations, and requires officers to document the justification for the arrests.
 Amends the circumstances under which officers may issue citations in lieu of arrest.
 Requires officers to issue citations in lieu of arrest for certain petty misdemeanors and violations, unless public safety or flight risks are present or the alleged offense involves operating a vehicle under the influence of an intoxicant or the abuse of family or household members.
 Requires the Judiciary to promulgate a standardized citation form and updates the required information for citations.
+Requires the Criminal Justice Research Institute to submit reports.
+Effective 7/1/3000.
+(HD1)

 SB2862 SD1